Exploiting Code Symmetries for Learning Program Semantics: Method

 \subsection{$Aut(\mathcal{IG})$-Equivariant Code Representation}

-As described in \S\ref{sec:intro}, in this paper, we focus on utilizing the Transformer architecture with self-attention layers to improve learned code models.
-This choice is motivated by the fact that such models, powering code LLMs, have demonstrated state-of-the-art performance in code-related tasks.

-Existing approaches for code analysis using Transformer typically involve an embedding layer followed by multiple self-attention layers~\cite{feng2020codebert, li2021palmtree, pei2020xda}.
-The embedding layer, denoted as $Emb: I^n\rightarrow\mathbb{R}^{d\times n}$, maps discrete code tokens to high-dimensional vectors in a one-to-one manner.
-Then, $l$ self-attention layers, represented as $A^l: \mathbb{R}^{d\times n}\rightarrow\mathbb{R}^{d\times n}$, are stacked together by applying the self-attention operation $l$ times (\ie $A^l = A\circ ...\circ A$).
-To predict task-specific analysis labels, a prediction head, denoted as $F: \mathbb{R}^{d\times n}\rightarrow\mathbb{R}^L$, is placed on top of the stacked layers~\cite{feng2020codebert, li2021palmtree, pei2020xda}.
-We can thus consider the representation learning $r$ of the Transformer as the composition of $A^l$ and $Emb$, while the prediction head $F$ as the predictive learning $p$ (\S\ref{subsec:representation_learning}).
+Existing program analyses using Transformer typically involve an embedding layer followed by applying $l$ self-attention layers $A^l$.
+A prediction head $F$ is then placed on top of $A^l$ for downstream analysis tasks.
+We can thus consider the representation learning $r$ as the composition of the embedding layer and $A^l$, with $F$ as the predictive learning $p$ (\S\ref{subsec:representation_learning}).
+We now present the development of a new self-attention layer that is $Aut(\mathcal{IG})$-equivariant.

-In the subsequent sections, we present the development of a new type of biased self-attention layer that is $Aut(\mathcal{IG})$-equivariant.
-We begin by demonstrating that the embedding layer $Emb$ naturally exhibits $Aut(\mathcal{IG})$-equivariance.
-We then introduce our modified self-attention layer, denoted as $GA$, which also achieves $Aut(\mathcal{IG})$-equivariance.
-Consequently, composing the $Aut(\mathcal{IG})$-equivariant embedding layer $Emb$ with $l$ layers of $GA$ (\ie $GA^l\circ Emb$), the resulting representation learning component $r$ maintains $Aut(\mathcal{IG})$-equivariance as well (as stated in Lemma~\ref{lemma:two_g_equivariant}).